Lake Lila: History

-Lake Lila was originally called Smith Lake.
+Lake Lila was previously called Smith Lake.
 William Seward Webb assembled a 115000 acre preserve, called Nehasane Park, in the process of creating the Mohawk and Malone Railway in 1892.
 Webb built a Great Camp, Forest Lodge, on the western shore of Smith Lake, which he renamed for his wife Lila (Eliza Osgood Vanderbilt Webb).

 In 1979, New York State acquired the 7200 acre of Nehasane Park surrounding Lake Lila; Forest Lodge was razed by the state at the request of the Webb family as part of the acquisition process.
 The railway station that formerly served the lodge still stands.
 The area was originally known as Lake Lila Primitive Area, before it was made a part of the William C. Whitney Wilderness Area in 1997.
 The railroad right-of-way is being renovated by owner New York State in 2021-2022, after a total lack of service since 1981, and the Adirondack Railroad will begin tourist passenger service from Utica through the former Webb lands in 2022, en route to a new northern terminus of Tupper Lake (108 miles).